DataDog/integrations-core/linkerd/README.md

 ## Setup

-### Prerequisites

-This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
-To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+This OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
+To get all the most up-to-date features, Datadog recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][16].

-Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding version of the Linkerd integration.
-Metrics not marked are collected by all versions.
+Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding mode of the Linkerd integration.
+Metrics not marked are collected by all modes.

 ### Installation